YiLimath/YiLimath.github.io/_pages/cv.md

 ======
 * Ph.D in Birational Geometry, WuHan University, 2023

+* Master's degreee in Artificial Intelligence and Automation, Huazhong University of Science and Technology, 2019

-* Bachelor’s and Master’s degrees in Artificial Intelligence and Automation, Huazhong University of Science and Technology, 2015
+* Bachelor’s degrees in Artificial Intelligence and Automation (Science and Engineering Interdisciplinary Innovation Experimental Class), Huazhong University of Science and Technology, 2015

 Publications